-SECTION 3 What services are not covered by the plan?
+SECTION 3 What services are not covered by the plan

-Section 3.1 Services we do not cover (exclusions)
+Section 3.1 Services not covered by the plan exclusions)

-This section tells you what services are excluded from Medicare coverage and therefore, are not covered by this plan.
+This section tells you what services are excluded.

-The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.
+The chart below describes some services and items that aren't covered by the plan under any conditions or are covered by the plan only under specific conditions.

 If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
-The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)
+The only exception is if the service is appealed and decided: upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 8, Section 6.3 in this document.)

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Tui Na and Oriental massage therapy services Covered by Medicare for people with chronic low back pain under certain circumstances.
+See Benefit Chart above.
+Covered as part of our plan under the MassHealth (Medicaid) benefit.
+All services, procedures, treatments, medications and supplies related to Workers' Compensation claims.
+Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition